alleyinteractive/.github/SECURITY.md

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in any Alley-owned repository, please report it to us via email at opensource@alley.co.
+If you believe you have found a security vulnerability in any Alley-owned repository, please report it to us via email at opensource@alley.com.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**